fall 2019 releases

 Our requisite springtime white, this wine is perfect as the weather warms.
-Falanghina adds a lightly floral note to Pinot Grigio’s bright fruit and mineral character.
-Orange blossom, citrus, quince and ginger highlight the aromatics with jasmine, mango, and almond notes framing the bright and refreshing palate.
+Orange blossom, quince and curry highlight the aromatics with jasmine, lime leaf, and a light herbal impression framing the bright and refreshing palate.
 It’s known around here as Stephy’s “porch pounder.”

 Always blended to display a signature house style, the il Campo red marries bright fruit and fresh acidity with a richly textured, medium-weight body.
 Eschewing new oak or any other cellar intervention gives us an ideal representation of the vintage in a food-friendly, easy-drinking style.

 Our most approachable wine shows bright aromatic notes of cherry, balsamic and thyme.
 More cherry resides on the palate with fresh Italian herbs and a touch of spice.
 This everyday drinker is easy on the palate with good acidity and enough structure to hold up to any simple Italian meal.

 nose of bright cherry, balsamic, and fresh thyme/palate of cherry, Italian herbs, and a light, enjoyable spice

 Clean and stony, our Fiano lends itself to a simple stainless-steel fermentation and maturation in the cellar.
 The 2018 was sourced from two neighboring vineyards in northwest Paso Robles that produce intensely flavorful fruit with plentry of lively acidity.
 Destemmed and crushed in the early a.m., the grapes are left to soak on its skins for a few hours before a delicate basket pressing.
 It then proceeds untouched through alcoholic and partial malolactic fermentation, then filtered and bottled in mid February.